szabgab/perlmaven.com/sites/en/pages/cant-locate-in-inc.md

 ## Can't locate warning.pm in @INC

-A very special case of this error messages is when perl cannot locate the <b>warning</b> module.
+A very special case of this error messages is when perl cannot locate the **warning** module.
 (Although many people will call it pragmata and not module.)

 ```